How Do I Get Rid of Bad Breath?

 Simple Lifestyle Tweaks

-Dry mouth is another common cause of bad breath.
-Staying hydrated and avoiding things that dry out the mouth, like tobacco, alcohol, and too much caffeine, can make a big difference.
-Saliva helps rinse the mouth and neutralize acids, so anything that promotes saliva production, such as sugar-free gum or lozenges, can be helpful.
+Your bad breath may be due to dry mouth.
+In order to avoid this, it’s important to stay hydrated and avoid tobacco, alcohol, and excessive caffeine.
+As saliva helps rinse the mouth and neutralize acids, anything that promotes saliva production, such as sugar-free gum or lozenges, can be helpful.

 Routine Dental Visits Matter